Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

-SourceCred proposes three types of grain-generation strategies, these being: \textit{IMMEDIATE, BALANCED} and \textit{RECENT}.
-The IMMEDIATE strategy mints one QLET, for each QNAR gained in the past week.
-The BALANCED strategy mints QLET based on the weights that are given to each action inside the DAO at a given moment.
-For example, if creating a courselet changed it's weight from 1 to 2, the QLET target will be recalculated for each author and they will be payed extra for the next contributions inside the platform, in order to catch up.
-The converse is also true.
-The last strategy of generating QLET is RECENT.
-This strategy refers to a weekly weight decay of a certain percentage.
+SourceCred proposes three types of grain-generation strategies based on the QNAR scores: \textit{immediate, balanced} and \textit{recent}.
+The \textit{immediate} strategy mints one QLET, for each QNAR gained in the past week.
+The \textit{balanced} strategy mints QLET based on the weights that are given to each action inside the DAO at any moment.
+For example, if creating a courselet changed its weight from $w$ to $w'$, the QLET target will be recalculated for each author and they will be paid accordingly from the future payoff to match the new total QNAR score incorporating the weight change.
+The last strategy of generating QLET is \textit{recent}.
+This strategy refers to a discounted reward based on previous period QNAR scores.

-For the Quantinar DAO, the BALANCED strategy will be used, since the concept of a decentralized P2P recent platform is very new, which makes it is more equitable in the long run, for all the contributors, and it allows for a continuous fine-tuning of weights used for QNAR/QLET generation by the whole community.
+Since the concept of a decentralized P2P platform is new, the Quantinar DAO will use the \textit{balanced} strategy.
+In the long run, this strategy is more equitable for all the contributors and allows for a continuous fine-tuning of weights used for QNAR/QLET generation by the whole community.